top of page

 Wrapping up

 Upper cross syndrome is an uncomfortable and sometimes painful condition that can be difficult to deal with.
 If the root of the problem is not prevented, it can have a physical impact upon your posture and body.
 If you’ve been struggling with upper back pain, or feel any of the symptoms outlined are true for you, it may be worth contacting a physiotherapist who will be able to correctly diagnose and help treat your condition.
-At Infinite Health, we have physiotherapists and chiropractors in North Sydney, Chatswood, Sydney CBD and Mosman.
+At Infinite Health, we offer physio services Sydney and chiropractors in North Sydney, Chatswood, Sydney CBD and Mosman.

 Featured Posts